bakasheddy/E-coms-Product-Recommender/README.md

 - Two images was given and used to make prediction on the model
 - To handle overfitting, Dropout was used

-## Final note
-Thank you for the privilege to go through this vetting test i learnt a lot from it honestly, some of which is my first time using i really enjoyed every step , i hope i get the opportunity to improve and do better.